Five key takeaways from Donald Trump’s Gaza remarks in Middle East

 A new Middle East

-It’s not uncommon for US presidents to envision and promote “a new Middle East” – one that is friendly to Washington and Israel, stable and ripe for trade and investments.
+It is not uncommon for US presidents to envision and promote “a new Middle East” – one that is friendly to Washington and Israel, stable and ripe for trade and investments.

 Trump on Monday became the latest US president to talk of a fundamental transformation in the region.